-An average of at least a B grade over three Psyc 300 courses for MSc Part I, MA Part I, BA(Hons).
-An average of at least a B+ grade is required for a BSc(Hons).
+- An average of at least a B grade over three PSYC 300-level courses (B+ grade for a BSc(Hons)).

-Note: There are additional requirements for the Clinical Psychology and Industrial and Organisational Psychology Programmes.
+There are additional requirements for the Clinical Psychology programme.

-To begin the enrolment process refer to the following University of Canterbury web site: Enrol at UC.
-Please be aware that all enrolments for Honours, Masters, including thesis only, PhD degrees and Postgraduate Diplomas in Clinical and Industrial and Organisational Psychology, must be approved each year by Coordinators prior to confirmation of enrolment.
+To begin the enrolment process, please check you meet the entry requirements.
+Please be aware that all enrolments for Honours, Masters (including thesis only), PhD degrees and Postgraduate Diploma in Clinical Psychology, must be approved each year by Coordinators prior to confirmation of enrolment.

 Students can enrol in Postgraduate studies at any time up to the commencement of the academic year in February.
 Contact list for postgraduate study.

-- ALL new postgraduate students EXCEPT PhD, Masters Thesis Students, MSc Applied Psychology, Diploma in Industrial and Organisational Psychology, should discuss the options available with the 4th Year Postgrad Coordinator (Honours and 1st Year Masters), Professor Simon Kemp; please email firstname.lastname@example.org to make an appointment.
+- ALL new postgraduate students EXCEPT PhD, Masters Thesis Students, MSc Applied Psychology, should discuss the options available with the 4th Year Postgrad Coordinator (Honours and 1st Year Masters), Professor Simon Kemp; please email email@example.com to make an appointment.

-- Students enrolled for PhD and Masters theses should see, the Posgratduate Thesis/Doctor [Associate Professor Roeline Kuijer]
+- Students enrolled for PhD and Masters theses should see, the Postgraduate Thesis/Doctoral Coordinator, Associate Professor Roeline Kuijer.

-- MSc in Applied Psychology and Diploma in Industrial and Organisational Psychology students should see the Director of the APSY programme (Associate Professor Chris Burt)
+- MSc in Applied Psychology should see the Director of the APSY programme, Associate Professor Chris Burt.

-- Students who have been accepted into the clinical programme and seek further information should email the Director of the Clinical Programme.
+- Postgraduate Diploma in Clinical Psychology students who have been accepted into the programme should seek further information from the Director of the Clinical Programme.

-Postgrad Papers (Honours and 1st Year Masters) Coordinator
+Postgraduate Papers Coordinator (Honours and 1st Year Masters)

 Further information on Degrees and Diplomas can be obtained from the Department Handbook.